It is powerful.

 Some of us feel we need to ignore it – for us to show anger represents a lack of enlightenment.

-Some of us feel we need to tame it – for us it serves no purpose other than to create chaos.
+Some of us feel we need to tame it – for us it can only lead to confusion and chaos.

-Many of us want to overcome it immediately – for us it is the unacceptable loss of self-control.
+Many of us feel we need to overcome it – for us it is the unacceptable loss of self-control.

-And in the ‘new (c)age’ era we are told to transform it into ‘light and love’.
+And in the ‘new (c)age’ era we are told to transform it into ‘light and love’ immediately.

-But what if anger serves its fullest potential by its existence alone?
+But what if anger serves its truest potential by its existence alone?

 What if there is nothing to ignore, tame, overcome, or transform?